lifeforms/irssi-smartfilter/README.md

 This script limits noise from large channels, while preventing you from talking to a conversation partner who has left (which can happen if you just ignore all events).

 By default, a user is considered active if they have said something in the last 15 minutes.
-If they do change nick, part the channel, quit, etc., they are also kept active, so you will not miss re-joins or subsequent nick changes.
+If they leave the channel, change nick etc., they are kept active, so you will not miss re-joins or subsequent nick changes.

 ## Usage
 - Download `smartfilter.pl` to your `.irssi/scripts` directory